nens/threedi-docs/source/d_settings_objects.rst

      - Decimal number
      - Yes
      - mm/day
-     - Global infiltration rate.
+     - Infiltration rate.
+This global value is superseded in case an infiltration rate file is provided.
    * - Infiltration rate file
      - infiltration_rate_file
      - Text
      - No
      - mm/day
      - Location of your infiltration rate file, relative to the location of your sqlite in the folder-structure.
 It should look something like *rasters\\infiltration.tif*.
+This superseeds any global infiltration rate.
    * - Maximum infiltration capacity
      - max_infiltration_capacity
      - Decimal number
      - No
      - m
-     - Global maximum infiltration capacity, which uses the sum of pixel values per 2D cell.
+     - Maximum infiltration capacity, which uses the sum of pixel values per 2D cell.
 Once this capacity has been reached there will be no more infiltration.
+This global value is superseded in case a maximum infiltration capacity file is provided.
    * - Maximum infiltration capacity file
      - max_infiltration_capacity_file
      - Text
      - No
      - m
      - Location of your maximum infiltration capacity file, relative to the location of your sqlite in the folder-structure.
 It should look something like *rasters\\max_infiltration.tif*.
+This superseeds any global maximum infiltration capacity.
    * - Infiltration surface option
      - infiltration_surface_option
      - Integer